guinuxbr/guinuxbr.com/content/en/posts/secure-git-credentials-kwallet.md

 Hi and welcome to my blog!

-KWallet is a KDE Plasma tool to safely store any kind of credentials and secrets.
-It has an interface called KWallet Manager that allows to easily manage this credentials and secrets.
+KWallet is a KDE Plasma tool to store any credentials and secrets safely.
+It has an interface called KWallet Manager that allows to manage credentials and secrets easily.

 ![kwallet](/img/secure-github-credentials-kwallet/kwallet.png)

 In this quick tutorial, I'll show how to configure your KDE to store your GitHub credentials in KWallet.
-This guide was tested against [openSUSE Tumbleweed](https://www.opensuse.org/) but should work for the most of Linux distributions.
+This guide was tested against [openSUSE Tumbleweed](https://www.opensuse.org/) but should work for most Linux distributions.

 First, make sure to have _ksshaskpass_ installed. _ksshaskpass_ is an ssh-add helper that uses _kwallet_ and _kpassworddialog_ to show a window where you should type your credentials.